raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 id = 1
 ```

-+  Submit the `find_rotor_start()` jobs to the cluster using a similar method to the loop you used in the standalone brute force attack.
++ Submit the `find_rotor_start()` jobs to the cluster using a similar method to the loop you used in the standalone brute-force attack.

 ```python
 # Submit the jobs for this ring choice